Patient Experience Ambassador Program

 This application process is designed to familiarize applicants with the application process to health professional programs.
 Attention to detail and ability to articulate your interest in health professions is critical.

-The PRIMARY APPLICATION FOR the 2019 Patient Experience (PX) Internship is available through this link: BEGIN APPLICATION
+The PRIMARY APPLICATION FOR the 2019 Patient Experience (PX) SUMMER Program is available through this link: BEGIN APPLICATION

 Qualifications include the following: